ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_create_a_custom_block.md

+---
+description: Try creating a custom Page block with specific logic.
+---

 # Step 4 — Create a custom block [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 This step will guide you through creating a custom block.